top of page

 • Ideal for longer sessions and fat loss

 Steady-state cardio is also a good option on recovery days when you still want to stay active without pushing too hard.
+If you are comparing training styles, this guide on HIIT vs steady-state cardio can help you decide where each fits.

 High-Intensity Interval Training (HIIT)